 In 1954, brothers Dick and Mac McDonald had a small but successful eponymous burger joint in San Bernardino, California.
 But it was the opportunistic Ray Kroc who bought the restaurant and the name, built the system around it, and made it the global powerhouse that it is today.

 In 1960, brothers Jim and Tom Monaghan bought a Ypsilanti, Michigan, pizza shop called DomiNick’s.
 After some drama and subsequent rising success of the business, the original owner decided to retain the rights to the name.
 With a looming deadline for an ad in the phone book (remember those?), it’s rumored that a delivery driver named Jim Kennedy came up with Domino’s Pizza.
 Find out what the most popular fast food restaurant was the year you were born.

 The story of how Starbucks got its name literally starts with “st.” When co-founder Gordon Bowker was brainstorming name ideas with some friends, an ad agency colleague declared that he thought words starting with “st” were powerful.
 The group later came across an old map that included a town called Starbo.
 The name instantly reminded Bowker of the Moby-Dick character Starbuck, and thus an empire was born.
 Before they settled on “Starbucks,” though, they considered going with “Pequod,” the name of the ship in Moby-Dick, too!
-Next, learn how your favorite foods themselves got their iconic names.
+Next, look back at the fast-food scandals that rocked the industry.